How to Start a Vacation Fund: Afford Your Dream Vacation with THIS Wicked Awesome Strategy

 A true budget is simply a plan for what you’re going to do with the money you already have.
-It looks at the money you have coming in, sets aside enough for your bills, and helps you plan what to do with the money that is left over.
+It considers the money you have coming in, sets aside enough for your bills, and helps you plan what to do with the money that is left over.

 Your objective is to be deliberate with your money.
 You should “spend” every dollar in either your bills or savings categories.
 Doing so means you’ll have a plan for every dollar you make.
 Super simple, right?

 To do this, all you really need is a pen and paper.
 (That’s what I use.)
-If you’d like to get a little fancier, you can try an app called Tiller.
+If you’d like to get a little fancier, you can try a budgeting program called Tiller.
 This site offers several different budgeting templates that do all the calculations for you.
 You can also connect your accounts and the app will track your spending.
 It’s a pretty sweet tool and super simple to use.

 So, how much do you need to save each month to pay for your trip?
 I’m glad you asked.